ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/kinetics.rst

 If there are still no "sibling" kinetics, then the groups will continue to fall up to more and more general nodes.
 In the worst case, the root nodes may be used.

+A :ref:`Full List of the Kinetics Families <kineticsFamilies>` in RMG is available.